 Providing additional resources or tools is a great way of engaging visitors and encouraging them to return to your website.
 It is still important though to include relevant call to actions to guide users where to go next after they find the resources they are searching for.

 For example, the insurer Vitality Health offers users calculators and tools, including an age calculator.
-This is a great idea given their target audience, but when visitors complete the age calculator they are taken to a page without any call-to-action.
+This is a great idea given their target audience.
+When visitors complete the age calculator they are taken to a page without any call-to-action.
 This is a dead-end for the user and a lost opportunity to give visitors clear guidance on where to go next.

 2. Unnecessary Friction:

-When users are trying to complete a transaction on a secure page it is important to avoid unnecessary friction or users may get frustrated and abandon the page.
+When users are trying to complete a transaction on a secure page it is important to avoid unnecessary friction.
+Users may get frustrated and abandon the page.
 Here Tesco asks users to verify their account before completing a purchase using Clubcard vouchers.
 Customers are asked to enter three digits from their sixteen digit account number.
-This may be straightforward if customers have a Clubcard, but if they have a Tesco credit card it is more of a challenge as the account number is displayed using a small low contrast font at the bottom of the card.
+This may be straightforward if customers have a Clubcard.
+If they have a Tesco credit card it is more of a challenge as the account number is using a small low contrast font at the bottom of the card.

 The primary CTA is tucked away on the far left and not immediately below the input boxes.
-Users will naturally click on the CTA that is located closest to their mouse position on a form as we associate items that are close to each other as being related.
-Further, in the West when faced with multiple CTAs users will naturally click on the CTA on the right.
+Users will naturally click on the CTA that is closest to their mouse position on a form.
+We associate items that are close to each other as being related.
+Furthermore, in the West when faced with multiple CTAs users will naturally click on the CTA on the right.
 Ensure your primary CTA is where users expect to see it as they don’t anticipate searching for a form submission CTA.

 3. Excessive Negative Space:

 Excessive negative or white space can push engaging content below the fold and create the impression of a false bottom.
-The flooring site Atrafloor.com below uses so much negative space on its “Our Story” page that it looks like the page is broken and has no content on it.
-This is wasteful and reduces engagement as it discourages users to explore the page further.
+The flooring site Atrafloor.com below uses so much negative space on its “Our Story” page it looks like the page is broken and has no content.
+This is wasteful and reduces engagement.
+It also discourages users to explore the page further.

 4. Breaking web conventions:

 Does it really matter?
 Well, yes it does as lots of studies and tests have shown breaking strong web conventions reduces usability and often adversely affects conversion rates.
-Below is an A/B test we conducted on partypoker.com.
-In the default experience the secondary navigation was on the right hand-side of the page and in the challenger variant the navigation had been moved to the left hand-side of the page to conform to the web convention.
+Below is an A/B test on partypoker.com.
+In the default experience the secondary navigation was on the right hand-side of the page.
+In the challenger variant the navigation had been moved to the left hand-side of the page to conform to the web convention.
 The variant was the clear winner with clicks on the secondary navigation up by 17% and clicks on the primary CTA (which varied according the page) up by 12% and 27% respectively.